digitalocean/do-markdownit/README.md

 Callouts can also have a label set within them.
 The label should be in the format `[label <text>]`.
 The label must be on the first newline after the opening `<$>`.
 The label cannot contain any newlines, but does support inline Markdown syntax.
-The label will be rendered if a label is provided or if the code-block has a toolbar

 **Example Markdown input:**